Motivation and Emotion in High-Risk-Sports

 Supervisor: M.Sc.
 Lisa Hepperle

-My research interest is primarily related to the different motivation and the experience as well as the handling of various emotions in different high-risk sports (HRS) such as climbing, mountaineering, surfing or hang gliding.
+My research interest is primarily related to the different motivation and the experience as well as the handling of emotions in various high-risk sports (HRS) such as climbing, mountaineering, surfing or paragliding.
 Previous studies have mostly examined the individual differences and motives of these athletes in order to explain their behavior and thus focused on the personal factor.
-It is known from these studies that there is a wide range of motives, in addition to sensation seeking, emotion regulation and action control, these include flower life, nature experience, freedom or challenge.
+From these studies we know that there is a wide range of motives like sensation seeking, emotion regulation and agenby but also flow, nature experience, freedom or challenge.
 My research will focus on the situational factor, i.e. the incentives that can be found in the relevant sports, as this approach has been neglected to date.
-The incentives in mountain sports will therefore be identified in an initial qualitative study.
-In the further course of the project, the handling of emotions, in particular fear, and the strategies used to regulate them will also be investigated.
-Findings in this regard may also be useful for other (sporting) settings.
+In an initial qualitative study the incentives of mountain sports will be identified.
+In the further course of the project, dealing with emotions, in particular anxiety, and the strategies used to regulate them will also be investigated.
+Findings in this regard may also be useful for other (sport) settings.
 Current research areas:

 Free topic choice: Yes (only with thematic relevance) |